-(On a purple background, the yellow Earcatch logo appears.)
-VOICE-OVER: Now, there's Earcatch.
+(On a dark blue background, the yellow Earcatch logo appears.)
+VOICE-OVER: Earcatch tells you what you can’t see.
 (An animation.)
 The Earcatch app delivers audio description through your smartphone or tablet.
-Audio description is a technique in which a voice describes what is visible on-screen.
-This offers people who are blind or visually impaired an optimal film experience.
+Audio description is a technique in which a voice describes what is happening visually.
+This allows people who are blind or visually impaired to enjoy film, television and theatre.
 (A happy face is replaced by a question mark.)
 How does it work?
-Install the app for free on your smartphone or tablet.
-(A list of film titles.)
-From the Earcatch offerings, select the film you are going to watch in the cinema and then download the corresponding audio description at home, through your Wi-Fi connection.
-(The film Gooische Vrouwen II is selected.)
-Take your smartphone with you to the cinema put on your headphones and select 'play' as soon as the film begins.
-(The screen of a smartphone features a yellow 'w'.
+Install the free app on your smart phone or tablet.
+From the titles in Earcatch, select the audio description you want to use and download this in the app.
+Bring your smart phone to the cinema or theatre, put on your headphones and select ‘play’ as soon as the show begins.
+(The screen of a smartphone features a yellow 'E'.
 A little line is circling around the letter.)
-Earcatch ensures that the audio description is perfectly synchronised with what appears on-screen.
+Earcatch ensures that the audio description is perfectly synchronised with what's happening.
 (A cinema curtain opens.
-Then a clip from Gooische Vrouwen II appears.)
-A MAN SCREAMS AUDIO DESCRIPTION: In a total panic Yari runs up the driveway of the Moreros' villa.
-The limousine stops and the friends get out.
-(The film Gooische Vrouwen II continues on a video screen hanging above a sofa.)
+Then a clip from Bigfoot Family appears.)
+WOMAN: A film maker, eh?
+Why didn't you say so?
+I like them action movies.
+Here we go!
+AUDIO DESCRIPTION: The pilot moves the stick forward and the plane dives straight down.
+BIGFOOT SCREAMS: Ah!
+What are you, a stunt pilot?
+(The film Bigfoot Family continues on a video screen hanging above a sofa.)
 VOICE-OVER: You can also enjoy Earcatch at home.
 Watch films and series on television, DVD or video on demand and listen to the audio description using the app.
 (The video screen and the sofa disappear.)
-Download Earcatch now in the App Store or Google Play.
-Watch films, together with Earcatch.
-(On a purple background, there is the yellow Earcatch logo, which consists of the word 'Earcatch' in capital letters in a rectange.)
+Download Earcatch now in the App Store or on Google Play.
+Watch together, with Earcatch.
+(On a blue background, there is the yellow Earcatch logo, which consists of the word 'Earcatch' in capital letters in a rectangle.)

 Install the app on your smartphone or tablet.
-Select the film or series that you would like to watch and download the corresponding audio description.
-Put on your headphones and hit “play” when the film or series begins.
-Earcatch will synchronise the audio description with what appears on screen.
+Select the film, series or theatre performance that you would like to watch and download the corresponding audio description.
+Put on your headphones and hit “play” when it starts.
+Earcatch will synchronise the audio description automatically.

 Audio description makes films and series accessible to visually impaired people.
 In between dialogues a voice describes what appears on screen.
 This extra explanation makes it a lot easier to follow the story line.
 For example, elements that are described are characters, facial expressions, location and developments in the story.